lee-perry/lprry/notes/2025-09-06-hartlepool-parkrun.md

 title: Hartlepool Parkrun 521
 bear: /hartlepool-parkrun-521
 date: 2025-09-06
-escription: Warming up ahead of the Great North Run with a visit to Hartlepool Parkrun
+description: Warming up ahead of the Great North Run with a visit to Hartlepool Parkrun
-cover: img_7982.webp
+cover: /assets/images/img_7982.webp
 cover_alt: Looking along the course at Hartlepool Parkrun above participants at the start line on a clear day
 tags: ['note', 'race', 'running']
 ---